Chipiona Lighthouse: Construction

 The building is constructed in a slightly tapering column which is reminiscent of commemorative Roman columns.
 It is built of blocks of sandstone and oysterstone, a limestone sedimentary rock that is open in structure and with visible remains of mollusc shells, especially of the oyster family.
-It is used commonly in the south west coastal towns and cities of Spain.
+It is used commonly in the southwest coastal towns and cities of Spain.

-There is a gallery on top in which is the lantern.
 Its base is a 4-storey square structure, which rises in front of a 2-storey keeper's house, painted white.

-The site is open and there are organised tours up the 344 steps to the balcony below the lantern room.
+There are organised tours up the 344 steps to the balcony below the lantern room.
 These tours are available 5 days a week in summer and less frequently during other months.

 Current display

-The light characteristic displayed is one white flash every ten seconds (Fl W 10s). the light is displayed at a focal height of 226 ft and it is visible for 25 nmi.
+The light characteristic displayed is one white flash every ten seconds (Fl W 10s).
+The light is displayed at a focal height of 226 ft, and it is visible for 25 nmi.